moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_bundle.md

 Request to update of an existing Bundle.
 Price types in sales prices, additional fields and components are updated as elements of nested collections:

-+ If in the current object some of the add. fields / price types / components no value, and in the passed collection it is - the value is written to the add. field / price type / component.
++ If in the current object some of the additional fields / price types / components no value, and in the passed collection it is - the value is written to the additional field / price type / component.
 + If this attribute already has a value, it is overwritten with the one passed.
 + If this attribute has a value in the object, but it is missing in the collection passed in the body of the request (not passed at all), then the value of the object attribute is not changed.